 Fear mongering or fact?
 4 reasons why now is different.

-There’s a small but persistent contingent in the arts who believe that calls for change are unwarranted.
+There’s a small but persistent contingent in the arts that believes calls for change are unwarranted.

 Have you encountered this resistance at your organization?